Neil Patel

 Are SEO Audits Worth It?

-When it comes to your e-commerce SEO, an audit can be immensely helpful.
-By taking a close look at your site, you can identify any areas that need improvement and make the changes necessary to boost your rankings and visibility.
+An audit can be immensely helpful for your e-commerce SEO.
+By taking a close look at your site, you can identify areas for improvement and make the changes necessary to boost your rankings.

 How Do You Conduct SEO Audits?

-Use a tool like Screaming Frog to highlight any errors and Ubersuggest for keywords, competitor analysis, and more.
+Use tools to make the process easier.
+Screaming Frog can highlight errors, for example, and Ubersuggest can provide relevant keywords, competitor analysis, and more.

 What Tools Can I Use To Conduct SEO Audits?